Ellen and Dixon Long Professor in World Affairs

 Mather House 320

 Dr. Lavelle’s current research explores multilateralism in world affairs.
 She is currently working on two major projects in this area.
 The first is a book manuscript that traces the history multilateralism–or the coordination of relations among three or more states according to certain principles—from the nineteenth century to the present.
 It pays particular attention to the relationship between domestic and international politics that have helped and hindered the process over time.
 Her new project similarly integrates a variety of economic, security, and environmental issues that have come together as the US engages the Arctic region in the twenty-first century.

-She has published articles, book reviews, and chapters appearing in The Journal of Policy History, International Studies Quarterly, Perspectives on Politics, International Organization, Review of International Organizations, The Journal of Modern African Studies, Third World Quarterly, Review of International Political Economy, International Journal of Political Economy, International Studies Review, Journal of International Affairs and The Columbia Journal of World Business.
+She has published articles, book reviews, and chapters appearing in The Journal of Policy History, International Studies Quarterly, Perspectives on Politics, International Organization, Review of International Organizations, The Journal of Modern African Studies, Third World Quarterly, Review of International Political Economy, International Journal of Political Economy, International Studies Review, Journal of International Affairs, Business and Politics, and The Columbia Journal of World Business.

 Activities in International Studies